sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Root Directory, Platform Name, and basic Platform Details

-To build the test application, we need to create a new root directory in which to create a `repo` structure and perform the build.
+To build the test application, we need to create a new root directory to hold a `repo` structure and perform the build.

 The root directory name is "c2new".
 From here on, all directory names given in this section are relative to that new root directory.